Efficient parameter sampling for Markov jump processes: Markov jump processes (MJPs)

 \subsection{Structured rate matrices}

 While the rate matrix $A$ can have $N(N-1)$ independent elements, in typical applications, especially with large state-spaces, it is determined by a much smaller set of parameters.
 We will write these as $\theta$, with $A$ a deterministic function of these parameters: $A \equiv A(\theta)$.
-The parameters $\theta$ are often more interpretable than the elements of $A$ and correspond directly to physical, biological or environmental parameters of interest.
-For example: \begin{description} \item[Immigration-death processes] Here, $\theta = (\alpha,\beta)$ with $\alpha$ the arrival-rate and $\beta$ the death-rate.
+The parameters $\theta$ are often more interpretable than the elements of $A$, and correspond directly to physical, biological or environmental parameters of interest.
+For example: \begin{description} \item[Immigration-death processes] Here, $\theta = (\alpha,\beta)$, with $\alpha$ the arrival-rate and $\beta$ the death-rate.
 The state represents the size of a population or queue.
 New individuals enter with rate $\alpha$, so off-diagonal elements $A_{i,i+1}$ equal $\alpha$.
-Each individual dies at a rate $\beta$, so that $A_{i,i-1}=i\beta$.
+Each individual dies at a rate $\beta$, so that $A_{i,i-1}=i\beta$ for each $i$.
 All other transitions have rate $0$. \item[Birth-death processes] This variant of the earlier MJP moves from state $i$ to $i+1$ with rate $i\alpha$, with growth-rate proportional to population size.
-Again, $\theta=(\alpha,\beta)$. \item[Codon substitution models] These characterize transitions between codons at a DNA locus over evolutionary time.
-In the simplest case, all transitions have the same rate~\cite{jukescantor69}, Other models group transitions into, e.g., `synonymous' and `nonsynonymous' transitions, that continue to or do not encode the same amino acid.
-These have their own rates, and as there are $61$ codons, this gives a $61\times 61$ matrix determined by 2 parameters.
-More refined models~\cite{goldman1994codon} introduce additional parameters. \end{description}
+The death-rate is $\beta$, so that $A_{i,i-1}=i\beta$ for each $i$.
+Other off-diagonal elements are $0$, and again $\theta=(\alpha,\beta)$. \item[Codon substitution models] These characterize transitions between codons at a DNA locus over evolutionary time.
+There are $61$ codons, and in the simplest case, all transitions have the same rate~\citep{jukescantor69}: $A_{ij} = \alpha\ \forall i \neq j$.
+Thus the $61\times 61$ matrix $A$ is determined by a single $\alpha$.
+Other models~\citep{goldman1994codon} group transitions as `synonymous' and `nonsynonymous', based on whether old and new codons encode the same amino acid.
+Synonymous and nonsynonymous transitions have their own rates, so $A$ is now determined by 2 parameters $\alpha$ and $\beta$. \end{description}